HackYourFutureBelgium/home/curriculum/final-project/for-students/README.md

 **2. Freedom to learn**

-Each bootcamp will inlcude different workshops that will help you build your project such as:
+Each Final Project will inlcude [weekly workshops](https://github.com/HackYourFutureBelgium/home/blob/master/curriculum/final-project/weekly-workshops.md) that will help you build your project.
+You can also ask coaches to dive deeper into one specific skill or project management tool or, you name it.
+This depends on what you want to learn.

-1. Agile methodology for software development
-2. UI/UX
-3. How to handle a client meeting
-4. How to pitch
-5. How to test your product